jknvlvxs/6DOSS/README.md

-# 6DTify
+# 6DOSS | Six Degrees of Separation Spotify

 ## Overview

-6DTify is a project designed to scrape Spotify data related to collaborative music efforts.
+6DOSS is a project designed to scrape Spotify data related to collaborative music efforts.
 The primary aim is to study and analyze a complex network based on the concept of 'Six Degrees of Separation' from a specific artist.

 ## Motivation